grettke/help/help.md

 following practices were defined.

 -   99.999% of the time never bind to the `C` or `M` name-space.
     -   They are for system key-bindings.
 You can break them.
-Don't.
+Don&rsquo;t.
-    -   In theory `C-c` is the "user name-space" but packages stomp on this all of the time anyway so don't use it.
+    -   In theory `C-c` is the &ldquo;user name-space&rdquo; but packages stomp on this all of the time anyway so don&rsquo;t use it.
     -   Some bindings are just too valuable to pass up:
         -   `C-;`
             -   Your hands are in the home position already.